 This paper is also related to the literature on the international diffusion of clean technologies.
 In particular, Dechezleprêtre et al. (2012) examines the drivers behind the flows of climate-related patents across countries.
 This paper's approach and results are similar, but whereas Dechezleprêtre et al. (2012) primarily assesses the influence of generic policy variables (IPR, barriers to trade and FDI), this paper looks specifically at environmental policy variables.
 Dekker et al. (2012) uses patent data to look at the impact of the Convention on Long-Range Transboundary Air Pollution on innovation and international technology diffusion.
-They show that signatory countries experience an increase in the influence on innovation by foreign inventors, which is the central question of this paper.
+They show that signatory countries experience an increase in the inflow of foreign patents as well as in domestic innovation.
+Yet it does not address the influence on innovation by foreign inventors, which is the central question of this paper.